What I learned during this time is that you donât need dozens of link-building tools. You just need a few of the best ones.

 Handy SEO assistant for your browser

-The SEO Toolbar is a browser extension for Chrome and Firefox.
-Itâs technically part of Ahrefs, but Iâm mentioning it separately here as it has some completely free features that are super useful for link prospecting.
+The SEO Toolbar is a browser extension for Chrome, Firefox, and Safari.
+It’s technically part of Ahrefs, but I’m mentioning it separately here as it has some completely free features that are super useful for link prospecting.

-For example, letâs say that we have this resource page on our list of potential link prospects.
-Using Ahrefsâ SEO Toolbar, we can highlight internal and dead links in just a few clicks:
+For example, let’s say that we have this resource page on our list of potential link prospects.
+Using Ahrefs’ SEO Toolbar, we can easy highlight dead external links:

-Now we can see that the page links to many external resources (as most links arenât highlighted) and at least one dead link.
-This makes it quick and easy to spot good prospects and create relevant, personalized outreach emails like this one:
+This makes it quick and easy to spot good prospects and create relevant, personalized outreach emails like this one (see the “PS”):

 Pricing